pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 **Data, change in data, events, errors are streams too.**

 These streams are flowing in any application that we can observe and react to.

-In any application, there are producers where data/events originate and one or more consumers of that data/event that observe them and react to next incoming change.
+There are producers where data/events originate and one or more consumers of that data/event that observe them and react to next incoming change.

 Let's see an example in action: